...

 • Boothill Cemetery

-Note that there is still a lot more to see and do that you can do for free while in Tombstone.
-If you’re open to spending more money, a Good Enough Silver Mine Tour was next up on my list.
+Note that there is still a lot more to see and do for free while in Tombstone, Arizona.
+If you’re open to spending more money, a Good Enough Silver Mine Tour was next up on my list as another great experience in this iconic Arizona destination.

 Reenactment of the Gunfight at the O.K.
 Corral